frnsys/speculating_futures/readme.md

 ---

-(except for session 1, these sessions aren't in a particular order)
+_NB: except for session 1, these sessions aren't in a particular order._

 - Session 1: What do we have to look forward to?
 A whirlwind tour of the imagined and present dystopia
     - TODO something about utopia and the "end of history"?